G-02NNL7GR5B

 66. Geographical Seahares' daisy circle (Syphonota geographica)

-Technique: I enhanced the contrast in the images in order to bring out the marble-like pattern of the skin of these Geographical Seahares.
-I also boosted the saturation of the green colour to set the animal apart from the darker background.
+Just like with most of the underwater footage I have collected over the years, the editing process brings the footage to life.
+For this particular shot, I enhanced the contrast in the images to bring out the marble-like pattern on the skin of these Geographical Seahares.
+I also increased the saturation of the green colour to distinguish the animal from the darker background and the sand-coloured substrate.

 Discover the beauty beneath the surface with our online Marine Wildlife Videography course!